simonmichael/hledger_site/src/ledger.md

 - an easier query syntax
 - better depth limiting
 - a battle-tested CSV/SSV/TSV system designed for easy bank data import
-- and multiple officially-supported user interfaces (CLI, data entry, terminal, web).
+- and comes with multiple officially-supported user interfaces (CLI, data entry, terminal, web).

 Compared to hledger, Ledger has

-- more automation for investment transactions (lot tracking)
+- assisted lot tracking for investment transactions
 - more support for embedding small programs in your data to get custom behaviour (value expressions, maybe python ?)
 - ... ?

+In the sections below we'll cover some of the known differences in more detail.

 ### Features